Examination of the knee video

 - Feel behind the knee for a popliteal (Baker’s) cyst.

-- Assess for an effusion by performing a patellar tap, as described for the screening examination.
+- Assess for an effusion by performing either a sweep/bulge test or a patellar tap.

 - Ask the patient to flex the knee as far as possible to assess active movement.
 Making sure the patient is fully relaxed, assess passive movement.
 This is done by placing one hand on the knee (feeling for crepitus) and flexing the knee as far as possible, noting the range of movement.
 Assess full flexion and extension of the knees, comparing one to the other.

 - Perform an anterior draw test.
 Place both hands round the upper tibia, with your thumbs over the tibial tuberosity and index fingers tucked under the hamstrings to make sure these are relaxed.
-Stabilize the lower tibia with your forearm and gently pull the upper tibia forward (see Figure 16).
+Stabilise the lower tibia with your forearm and gently pull the upper tibia forward (see image below).
 In a relaxed, normal patient there is normally a small degree of movement.
 More significant movement suggests anterior cruciate ligament laxity.

-- Assess medial and lateral collateral ligament stability by flexing the knee to 15º and alternately stressing the joint line on each side.
-Place one hand on the opposite side of the joint line to that which you are testing, and apply force to the lower tibia (see Figure 17).
-This may be done with the leg on the couch or with the lower tibia supported on the examiner’s pelvis.
+- Assess medial and lateral collateral ligament stability by flexing the knee to 15° and alternately stressing the joint line on each side.
+Place one hand on the opposite side of the joint line to that which you are testing and apply force to the lower tibia (see image below).
+This may be done with the leg on the couch or with the lower tibia supported on the side of the examiners hip.